Z-Hub/kopano-apps/kopano-meet/appcenter/README_UPDATE.md

 ## Univention app for Kopano Meet

+### 2.2.2-1

+With this update Kopano Meet is compatible with the current in development version of Kwmbridge, a "selective forwarding unit" (SFU for short) for Meet.
+A SFU is typically used to reduce bandwidth requirements on the sender side through the means of rather sending audio/video to a central point instead to each participant individually.
+While with todays technology this breaks end to end encryption of calls, Kwmbridge is still a component that an administrator can setup in his own environment.

+If you want to help beta testing Kwmbridge and provide feedback on its functionality please reach out with  description of your use case and environment to feedback@kopano.io.

+- Fixes an issue with signing out of the latest OpenID Connect Provider app (app needs to be updated to 0.33.4 as well)
+- Updates components to the latest versions

 ### 2.1.0-3

 - Fixes a mountpoint in kapi to retain call and group history over updates